PU2REO/PU2REO_TCI_V/README.md

 # Additional Tools
   * [NRComm Lib (Necessary.
 Trial version will do it fine!)](https://www.deepsoftware.com/nrcomm/)
   * [Raize CodeSite (Unnecessary.
 Using it just for debug)](https://raize.com/codesite/)

+# Status:
+Incomplete, but running basic stuff like reading/writing memory positions and some commands.
+I'll try to advance it in my spare time.
+Feel free to update it and request pushes.